d0z0/redis_analytics/README.md

 ## What if I have multiple rails apps that I want to track as one?

-Just keep the redis_namespace the same for all of them and you're good to go
+In the configuration, keep the value of redis_namespace the same across all your rails apps

 ## Copyright